CPS Deployment

 config.eventPublisher. spring.kafka.properties. sasl.jaas.config |

 Kafka security SASL JAAS configuration.
 Required for SASL_PLAINTEXT and SASL_SSL protocols.
-Some possible values are:

 Not defined |